Highlights and Volume.

 When considering straight hair, the process won't be much different.
 Use a volumizing shampoo and conditioner to give you texture, add mousse.
 Blow-dry while trying to enhance the body, while you dry the roots and back flip your head upside down.
 Once dry, section off large pieces and use a medium curling iron on each section.
 Make sure the section heats through, and repeat until you're complete.
 Once you've curled entire head use a strong hairspray to keep the curls in order.

 Sixties Retro Blonde Pixie.

-Many who try a pixie cut have said that it's a very scary but liberating feeling.
-Cutting off the security blanket of long locks for a neck-baring style that you can't hide behind.
+Many who try a pixie cut have said it's a very scary but liberating feeling.
+Cutting off the security blanket of long locks for a neck-baring style you can't hide behind.
 Whether it's your signature style or something you've always wanted to try, there's one thing for certain: The pixie cut is an iconic hairstyle that has remained popular for over half a century!

 Tousled Dark Burgundy.

 The top layers are the longest and it's often much shorter underneath with the sides cut to a diagonal line which accentuates cheekbones and opens up the jaw line.
 A trendy brown haircut with a hint of red/purple benefitting from a messy feel, sport at many different occasions adding a nice selection of hair jewelry, bands or even a small neck scarf similar to the one exhibited by the model.

 Messy yet playful since it has soft spikes scattered everywhere.
 Enhance short locks by introducing clips, stylish bands or sparkly accessories for different events in your calendar.
 Messy styles have enough of a playful vibe for clubbing or partying, the tresses are short at the sides and crown and there are some long strands at the back.
 The top has some waves and soft spikes that give it funk.
 For a more formal occasion like prom, wedding or corporate party, comb through to make it a little sleeker or fluffed up and given volume but kept tidy.